-GAFI is entirely reliant on the donations of governments, organisations and individuals in order to be able to do its work.
+GAFI is entirely reliant on the donations of individuals and organisations in order to be able to do its work.
+None of the team that work with GAFI are paid a salary so all of the donations received goes directly into field projects.
 The phenomenal success GAFI has had in disseminating critical information on conserving great apes and their habitats can only continue if there are sufficient funds to support these actions.

 1. Increase the reach of GAFI and Partners:

 a) Continue to extend the distribution, screenings and monitoring of GAFI films to all great ape range states.
 GAFI has supported conservation in 15 of the great ape range states – there are a total of 23 range states to help , so we have 8 more to reach.

 b) Liaise with National Television broadcasting stations to air the GAFI films across relevant regions.

 2. Target key conservation concerns in Partner regions and discuss alternative solution strategies:

 a) Through interviews with local populations.

 b) Through workshops with community representatives and employment agencies.

 c) Support identified solutions through education via the media

 3. Increase the economic potential for GAFI Partners and Stakeholders: